arnaudgallou/BIO-Rmodule/README.md

 ```

 Values are assigned to argument names in the order they’re defined.
-Writing the name of each argument isn’t mandatory but can lead to
+Writing the name of each argument isn’t mandatory but omitting them can
-unwanted results.
+lead to unwanted results.

 ``` r
 divide <- function(dividend, divisor) {